adobe/aem-uix-examples/universal-editor-richtext-draft/README.md

 - **Rich Text Editing**: The extension provides a rich text editor where users can edit and format their text.

-- **Draft Management**: Users can create multiple drafts of their content.
-Each draft is saved separately, allowing users to switch between different versions of their content easily.
+- **Draft Management**: Users can create multiple content drafts.
+Each draft is saved separately, allowing users to easily switch between different versions of their content.

-- **Draft Preview**: Each draft can be previewed allowing users to check and edit their drafts before finalizing their content.

-- **Draft Actions**: For each draft, users can perform several actions including editing the draft, adding a new draft, applying a draft, and deleting of the draft.
+- **Draft Actions**: For each draft, users can perform several actions, including editing it, adding a new draft, applying it, and deleting it.

 Please refer to the `src/universal-editor-ui-1/web-src/src/components` file for the implementation details.

 ### How to use
-After enabling the extension in the Universal Editor, you should see the extension in the rail panel as the follow:
+After enabling the extension in the Universal Editor, you should see the extension in the rail panel as follows:

 ![Draft Extension](./docs/draft-extension-rail.png)

-- Start by clicking on create draft from text or create new draft.
+- Start by clicking Create draft from content text or create an empty draft.
-- In the draft text are make the changes you want and select the option you need (save draft, apply the draft or delete cancel the draft)
+- In the draft text make the changes you want and select the option you need (save draft, apply the draft or cancel the creation of the draft).
-- Once the draft is created, you can manage it by clicking in it.
-Options available are: edit it, save the edition, apply the draft, or delete the draft
+- For a created draft, you can manage it by clicking in it.
+Options available are to edit it, save the edition, apply the draft, or delete the draft.
-- By default, you will see three drafts, in case you have more, you can click on 'Show all' to see all the rest.
+- By default, you will see three drafts.
+If you have more, click 'Show all' to see all the rest.

 The drafts are persisted on the browser.
 If you clear the cache, you will lose them.
 The minimum length of a draft is `50` characters.